 There are some helpful, educational videos on YouTube if you want to learn more about the different inverter systems.

 We received multiple quotes from each company but to make sure we were comparing apples to apples, we looked at the estimates for the similarly sized systems.
 This wasn’t an issue since they both were trying to cover our annual needs based on our home usage and the addition of an EV.

 After initial meetings with the three companies, we ruled one out since we didn’t think we were a good match for one another.

-Here were the final contenders’ estimates:
+Here were the final contenders’ estimates in fall 2018:

 |Good Faith Energy||Axium Solar|